cellimnet/FociNet/README.md

 ## **How to use**

-Firstly, you should unzip "VGG.zip" and put "VGG.h5" into folder "./asset/".
+Firstly, unzip "VGG.zip" and put "VGG.h5" into the "./asset/" folder.

 **Input**